-Paula Taylor, Warren ICBM/Heritage Museum director, poses in a traditional pioneer outfit.
-Mrs. Taylor has been director of the museum at F.E.
-Warren Air Force Base, Wyo., for 15 years.
+Paula Taylor, Warren ICBM/Heritage Museum’s previous director, poses in a traditional pioneer outfit.
+Mrs. Taylor was director of the museum at F.E.
+Warren Air Force Base, Wyo., for 29 years.
 (U.S. Air Force photo/Senior Airman Javier Cruz Jr.)

 by Airman 1st Class Alex Martinez

 90th Missile Wing Public Affairs

 7/28/2008 – F.E.
 Warren AFB, Wyo. — Once a year, Warren members are able to showcase their mission, land and heritage during an open house.

 Fort D.A.
 Russell Days, which offers a mix of intertwined local history allows visitors to walk casually among U.S. cavalry soldiers, visit with Vietnam veterans and discuss relics on display.

 The effort to make this event happen weighs heavily on the base and its volunteers; however, there is one Warren member who works relentlessly until it’s ready.

 In fact, she helped conceive the idea and has helped sculpt it into what it has become today.